CharlesTaylor7/citadels/README.md

 ## Releases
 How to release:
-- Bump the version in fly.toml
+- Bump the version in Cargo.toml
 - Update changelog
+- commit changes
+- Use Git to tag the release
 - Run: `fly deploy`
-- git commit changes
-- Git tag the release

 ## Secret management